vfarcic/devops26/manuscript/17-progressive-delivery.md

 jx-go-demo-6 Progressing 60     2019-08-16T23:24:03Z
 ```

 In my case, the process is still `progressing` and, so far, it reached `60` percent.
-In your case, the `weight` is likely different or the `status` might be `succeeded`.
-In the latter case, the process is finished successfully and all the requests are now going to the new release.
+In your case, the `weight` is likely different, or the `status` might be `succeeded`.
+In the latter case, the process is finished successfully.
+All the requests are now going to the new release.
 The deployment rolled out fully.

 If we describe that `canary` resource, we can get more insight into the process by observing the events.